dev-pixie/Express-LLM-api/README.md

 # Local LLM Streaming API Demo

+> ## ⚠️ **NOTE**
+> THIS IS ONLY FOR PORTFOLIO SHOWCASE PURPOSES TO DEMONSTRATE MY ABILITIES ACROSS MULTIPLE LANGUAGES, STACKS, AND TECHNOLOGIES.

 ## Project Description
 This project demonstrates a streaming API based in NodeJs for large language models (LLMs) using Hugging Face transformers.
 It provides a Node.js Express server that receives text prompts, sends them to a Python process running a local model, and streams the generated text output back to clients in real-time.
 The generated output tokens are streamed in form of chunked json objects in the expected format `{"response": "output chunk 1"}`.
 The express server also maintains a light-weight queue to handle multiple requests in situations where the model is busy or loading for inference.